East African Federation: 1960s proposal

-2010s–2020s proposal, through the East African Community
+clarity on the function or form of federation and the absence of popular engagement with the scheme's process.

+2010s–2020s proposal

 In the early 2010s, a federation of the current East African Community into a single state began to be discussed, with early estimates of the founding of the federation in 2013.
 In 2010, the EAC launched its own common market within the region, with the goal of a common currency by 2013 and full political federation in 2015.

 South Sudan was approved for membership of the EAC in March 2016, and acceded in September 2016.
-It would become the 6th member of the East African Federation.
-It is unclear how the potential accession of South Sudan to the EAC may affect the timeline for federation or the scope thereof, but given the infrastructure problems that persist in the fledgling country since South Sudanese President Salva Kiir Mayardit cut off oil commerce with Sudan, the South has decided to invest in constructing pipelines that circumvent Sudan's, which it had been using until that time.
-These new pipelines would extend through Ethiopia to the ports of Djibouti, as well as to the southeast to the coast of Kenya.
-These collaborations could increase the likelihood of South Sudan joining the East African Federation at some point.
+South Sudan acceded as the South Sudanese Civil War occurred.

 On 14 October 2013, the leaders of Uganda, Kenya, Rwanda and Burundi began a meeting in Kampala intending to draft a constitution for the East African Federation, but by December 2014, efforts for a full political federation had been pushed back to 2016 or later.

 In February 2016, Ugandan President Yoweri Museveni described the union as "the number one target that we should aim at".
 In November 2016, the EAC Council of Ministers agreed to create an East African Confederation before the East African Federation is eventually created.